-1. Research and develop research objectives and proposals for own or joint scholarship research; conduct individual and collaborative research projects; write up research work for presentation and publication; continually update knowledge and understanding in field or specialism; translate knowledge of advances in the subject areas into research activity; manage own research and administrative activities, with guidance if required. assist in the preparation of proposals and applications to external bodies, e.g. for funding and contractual purposes; communicate material of a specialist or highly technical nature.
-2. Teaching & may assist in the supervision of student projects and Learning Support development of student research skills; provide limited supervision/instruction to classes; may plan and deliver seminars relating to research area.
-3. Liasion & liaise with colleagues and students; Networking build internal and external contacts and participate in networks for the exchange of information and to form relationships for future collaboration.
-4. Planning & plan the use of research resources, laboratories and workshops Organizing as appropriate; plan and manage own research activity in collaboration with others; contribute to planning of joint research projects led by principal investigator.
+1. Research and develop research objectives and proposals for own or joint research. scholarship conduct individual and collaborative research projects; write up research work for presentation and publication; continually update knowledge and understanding in field or specialism; translate knowledge of advances in the subject areas into research activity; manage own research and administrative activities, with guidance if required. assist in the preparation of proposals and applications to external bodies, e.g. for funding and contractual purposes; communicate material of a specialist or highly technical nature.
+2. Teaching & may assist in the supervision of student projects and development of Learning Support student research skills; provide limited supervision/instruction to classes; may plan and deliver seminars relating to research area.
+3. Liaison & liaise with colleagues and students; Networking build internal and external contacts and participate in networks for the exchange of information and to form relationships for future collaboration.
+4. Planning & plan the use of research resources, laboratories and workshops as Organizing appropriate; • plan and manage own research activity in collaboration with others; contribute to planning of joint research projects led by principal investigator.